 Since 2009, Mayo Street Arts has established itself as a center of creative and artistic production in the culturally diverse East Bayside neighborhood of Portland, Maine.
 From puppetry, painting, and dance, to music, and theater, Mayo Street Arts has been an incubator of artists and performers in many genres.
 The organization has a continued commitment to fostering and sustaining the local, diverse, and ever-changing artistic communities of the Greater Portland area and New England.

-Initiated with generous support from the Brooks Family Foundation in 2018, the Mission Fund awards artists of exceptional talent who fulfill the Mayo Street Arts mission:
+Initiated with generous support from the Brooks Family Foundation in 2018, the MSA Mission Fund awards artists of exceptional talent who fulfill the Mayo Street Arts mission, which states:

 Mayo Street Arts strives to strengthen its neighborhood and community by providing a haven for the arts that is vibrant, safe, and inspiring; and to engage area youths of diverse cultural communities in robust participation in the visual, performing, and literary arts.